muthukonar/WeatherDashboard/README.md

 - Zip and download the starter code
 - ensure node.js and npm is installed
-- Open integrated terminal and execute npm install to install packages like/for inquirer, typescript etc.
+- Open integrated terminal and execute npm install to install all needed packages
 - execute npm run start:dev